1948 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse of the 1948 Washington Quarter

-An image of a proud eagle is on the 1948 quarter reverse.
-Its outstretched wings occupy most of the space, while a Latin motto broken in two rows and the full name of the US are engraved above.
+An image of a proud eagle appears on the 1948 quarter reverse.
+Its outstretched wings occupy most of the space, while a Latin motto and the full name of the United States are engraved above.

-The bottom coin half is reserved for arrows in eagle’s claws, a wreath made of olive twigs, and a denomination.
-Quarters coming from two mints of three have a small letter under a bow, representing the mint mark.
+The bottom half of the coin is reserved for arrows in the eagle’s claws, a wreath of olive twigs, and the denomination.
+Quarters from Denver and San Francisco display a small letter (D or S) below the bow of the wreath, representing the mint mark.
+Philadelphia quarters show no letter at all.

 Other Features of the 1948 Washington Quarter